Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Market turkeys must weigh between 16 to 35 pounds each

-• All market turkeys must be weighed and banded on the second Saturday of July at Hood River County Fairgrounds, 8 a.m. – 10:00 a.m. to be eligible for sale
+• All market turkeys must be weighed and banded on either of the small animal pre-fair weigh-in dates to be eligible for sale (see pre-fair weigh-in policy)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.